drbobrinkman/CSE270B/SCHEDULE.md

 > What did the programmers give up when porting from the arcade version to
 > the 2600?
 (You should watch some YouTube footage of the original arcade
 > versions.)
+>
+> For both games: Keep a leaderboard on the whiteboard.
+Top scores in each
+> win a wonderfully undesirable prize.

 > Reading/writing:
 > ---